aptos-foundation/AIPs/aips/aip-67.md

 ### Alternative 1: use separate JWK oracle(s)
-One alternative is to run a separate trusted oracle to watch JWKs (or a seprate trusted oracle network to watch JWks and quorum-certify updates) and publish updates on chain through regular Aptos transactions.
+One alternative is to run a separate trusted oracle to watch JWKs (or a separate trusted oracle network to watch JWks and quorum-certify updates) and publish updates on chain through regular Aptos transactions.

 Reasons to not consider: security and decentralization + DevOps complexity.